Skip to main content

 Effective February 1, 2024, we will be putting on our pre-employment testing for Deputy.
 To sign up for testing, you will need to complete our Deputy Application.
 Click here to apply.

-Our Deputy pre-employment test is no longer a required step if you meet one of the below criteria.
+Our Deputy pre-employment civil service test is no longer a required step if you meet one of the below criteria.
 You must provided the information on your application in order for you to move to our Physical Abilities Test (PAT).

 Franklin County Sheriff's Office uses a customized situational judgment test (SJT) designed to assess the ability to read, follow instructions, use reasoning, and make judgments in various work-related situations.
 The exam presents candidates with hypothetical situations they might encounter in the workplace and asks them to choose the most appropriate course of action from a set of multiple-choice options.
 The goal is to evaluate the candidate's ability to make sound decisions and handle various work-related situations effectively.